Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 Ready to Ensure Your Air Quality is Safe?

-Please note we cannot carry out a particulate test as required under BS EN 12021.
+Please note we use advanced systems rather than a basic breathing air quality test kit, however, we do not carry out a particulate test as required under BS EN 12021.

 FAQ